Things noted during eight days of travel-study in Greece, 2016.06.10–18

 - As you enter the Museum, straight ahead is the grand hall containing artifacts from the Mycenaean era.
 Introducing all the displays are slabs from Grave Circle A of Mycenae, placed in the foreground of the hall.
 Just as these slabs are now the prime markers for the prestige of the Museum, they used to be prime markers for the prestige of Mycenaean civilization.
 I noted the hunting scenes depicted on the surfaces of the slabs.
 Grave Circle A is dated to the sixteenth century BCE.

-- I noted a particularly large seal-ring on display, featuring a depiction of what archaeologists guardedly describe as a “religious scene.”
+- Note a particularly large seal-ring on display, featuring a depiction of what archaeologists guardedly describe as a “religious scene.”

-- I noted the displays of fresco paintings of two figure-eight shields, featuring representations of the natural patterning of spots to be found on the hides of most cows: the shields made from cowhide in the Mycenaean era preserve such natural patterning, and the artistic representations of the cowhide shields transmit naturalistically the same patterning.
-On the idea of a cowhide shield as an exteriorization of the interior heroic self, see Nagy 1990:263–265.
+- Note the displays of fresco paintings of two figure-eight shields, featuring representations of the natural patterning of spots to be found on the hides of most cows: the shields made from cowhide in the Mycenaean era preserve such natural patterning, and the artistic representations of the cowhide shields transmit naturalistically the same patterning.
+On the idea of a cowhide shield as an exteriorization of the interior heroic self, you can read about it in Nagy 1990:263–265.

-- I noted the “Warrior Vase,” dating from the late Mycenaean period, depicting uniformed helmeted warriors heading off to war.
+- Note the “Warrior Vase,” dating from the late Mycenaean period, depicting uniformed helmeted warriors heading off to war.
 Behind them is the figure of a woman with outstretched arms.
 This gesture signifies the performance of lament.

 - A boar’s-tusk-helmet.